 To develop revamped app, Army, NeGD ink new pact

-New Delhi, July 06: The Army and the National eGovernance Division Friday inked a pact for developing a revamped application to maintain the centralised database for personnel, equipment and major stores to provide management-related information to the force, a statement said.
+New Delhi, July 06: The Army and the National eGovernance Division on Friday inked a pact for developing a revamped application to maintain the centralised database for personnel, equipment and major stores to provide management-related information to the force, a statement said.

 The National eGovernance Division is a part of the Ministry of Electronics and Information Technology (MeitY).